-Oxygen sensors are used in cars, in medicine, for worker safety, for food storage and in industry.
-Each uses a different type of sensor best suited for the application
+Oxygen sensors are used in various applications such as automotive industries, medical facilities, industrial safety, modified atmospheric packaging and much more.
+Each uses a different type of sensor technology that is best suited for the individual application or environment.

 What are the different types of oxygen sensors?

 - Infrared oxygen sensor

 - Laser oxygen sensor

 - Paramagnetic oxygen sensor

 In general, most oxygen sensors measure oxygen levels in gas or liquid using one of three technologies: electrochemical, zirconia or optical.
 Other oxygen measurement techniques such as the Clark-type, infrared, ultrasonic, laser, paramagnetic, radioisotope, magnetic resonance and electron resonance are found in highly specialized medical, industrial and scientific applications.